Khaledayman9/Pog-Operating-System/README.md

 The process contains a PCB, instructions and the variables assigned from the execution phase.
 Thus the size of a process is equivalent to the PCB attributes which are 5(procces id, proccess state, PC, first location in memory, last location in memory) and number of variables assigned (in our OS each process takes 3 variables) and the number of instructions for each program.

-Our swapping algorithm work as follow, If a process is created or needs to execute and its not in the memory yet: we have three cases:
+Our swapping algorithm work as follow, If a process is created or needs to execute and its not in the memory yet, we have three cases:
 * 1st case -> The system will check if the first block in the memory is empty, if its empty, we will insert the process in the first block.
 * 2nd case -> The system checked and found out the first block is occupied, then the system will check in the second block, if its empty, we will insert the process in the second block.